 “Balcony House, with its well-preserved rooms, kivas, and plazas, stands as a tribute to those who built and occupied the site in the thirteenth century, the ancestors of the Pueblo Indians of Arizona and New Mexico.
 Balcony House is also a tribute to the men who excavated and stabilized the site in the early part of the twentieth century…” (Kathleen Fiero, Balcony House: A History of a Cliff Dwelling, Copyright 1999 by Mesa Verde Museum Association.)

-With 40 rooms, Balcony House is considered a medium size cliff dwelling.
-Only 10 sites in the park have more.
 Evidence of how room and passageway construction in the alcove evolved through time can easily be seen in Balcony House.
 Today, the tunnel, passageways, and modern 32-foot entrance ladder are what make it the most adventurous cliff dwelling tour in the park.

 Balcony House Late 1880s and Balcony House Today

 Balcony House, pre-stabilization Thomas McKee.
 MEVE 9084, TM-53